 Finding the right design professional for your project is confusing, so we're changing that.
 Navigating through the first steps of finding the right interior design firm can be a challenge for any home or business owner.
 Based upon the most common questions we are asked, we developed quick facts to help owners to understand more about us and help our Assessment process.

 1. how Can you start working with Us?

-To being working with us you'll want to complete the Project Inquiry form with a link to your ideabook.
+To being working with us, you will want to complete our Project Inquiry form with a link to your ideabook.
 Landing on a realistic project budget will be a challenge at first, but it is an important conversation we must have.
-We do receive a lot of requests for work every week, so it has become ever more important for future Clients to try and complete as much detail as possible.
+We do receive a lot of requests for work, so it has become increasingly important to complete as much detail as possible.
 We align with Clients that value an investment in the relationship we are about to embark upon.

-If you're stuck and don't know what to write, call us directly at +1 604-565-2159 during business hours and the Design Team will complete it with you over the phone.
+If you're stuck and do not know what to write, you can call us directly at 604-565-2159 during business hours and the Design Team will help complete the form with you over the phone.